 Costs include labor rates for all personnel, multiplied by the hours anticipated, for the anticipated period up to one year.
 It is very important to identify and separately itemize any other costs that are in addition to the labor rates.
 This means that any equipment, supplies, travel, or other items or activities not covered by the hourly rate must be itemized separately.
-If needed items arise later that you have not originally accounted for, a modification to the contract with additional funding will be necessary, which will delay implementing the contract.
+If needed items arise later that you have not originally accounted for, a modification to the contract.